Bombs in north Nigeria bus station, market kill 27

 "The second blast was worse than the first one because many people rushed to the scene and were affected.
 Many were killed and many injured," witness Mohammed Fawu told Reuters by phone.

 An emergency services official put the toll at 20, with twice as many wounded.
-Setting off twin bombs is a classic guerrilla tactic which seeks to maximize casualties.
+Setting off twin bombs is a classic guerrilla tactic which seeks to maximise casualties.

 Hours later, an explosion shook a market in the north Nigerian city of Bauchi, killing at least seven people and engulfing it in flames.
 Police spokesman for Bauchi state Haruna Mohammed said 19 people were also wounded.